-Dr. Jason Pirozzolo evaluates orthopedic injuries with attention to the mechanism of injury, location of tenderness, swelling, ability to move, and whether xray Key West imaging or urgent referral may be needed.
-The goal is to identify injuries that can be managed conservatively and those that require a higher level of care.
+Dr. Jason Pirozzolo evaluates these injuries by looking at how the injury happened, where it hurts, how swollen it is, what still moves, and whether an X-ray in Key West or an urgent referral is the right next step.
+The goal is to separate injuries that can be managed conservatively from those that need a higher level of care.

 Signs a Broken Bone May Need Evaluation

-Possible fracture signs include focal bone tenderness, significant swelling, bruising, pain with weight-bearing or gripping, loss of motion, and pain that does not improve as expected.
-A fracture clinic Key West search may also come from patients who were already told they have a fracture and need orthopedic guidance.
+Watch for tenderness directly over the bone, significant swelling, bruising, pain with weight-bearing or gripping, loss of motion, and pain that does not improve as expected.
+A search for a fracture clinic in Key West often comes from patients who already know they have a fracture and need orthopedic guidance.

 Fracture symptoms can be confusing because some soft tissue injuries cause similar swelling and bruising.
-The location of tenderness, the ability to use the limb, and the injury mechanism help determine whether imaging and immobilization should be considered.
+Where the tenderness is, whether you can use the limb, and how the injury happened all help decide whether imaging and immobilization should be considered.

 When Emergency Care Is More Appropriate

-Severe deformity, an open fracture or bone visible through the skin, loss of circulation, numbness with a cold or pale limb, major trauma, severe head or neck injury, or uncontrolled pain may require emergency care.
+Some injuries should go straight to the emergency room.
+Severe deformity, an open fracture with bone visible through the skin, loss of circulation, numbness with a cold or pale limb, major trauma, a severe head or neck injury, or pain you cannot control may all require emergency care.
 These situations should not wait for a routine office appointment.

-Orthopedic urgent care Key West concerns depend on severity.
-If the injury is stable but painful, an orthopedic evaluation may help clarify whether immobilization, imaging, follow-up, or referral is appropriate.
+Whether you need orthopedic urgent care in Key West depends on severity.
+If the injury is stable but painful, an orthopedic evaluation can clarify whether immobilization, imaging, follow-up, or a referral is appropriate.

 How Fractures Are Managed

-Fracture treatment may include splinting, bracing, casting, protected weight-bearing, activity restriction, follow-up imaging, pain control guidance, and rehabilitation when healing allows.
-Some fractures need surgical evaluation, especially if alignment, joint involvement, instability, or displacement is present.
+Fracture treatment may include splinting, bracing, casting, protected weight-bearing, activity restriction, follow-up imaging, pain control guidance, and rehabilitation once healing allows.
+Some fractures need a surgical evaluation, especially when alignment, joint involvement, instability, or displacement is a concern.

-Patients can review Key West orthopedic services to understand available nonsurgical evaluation and treatment options.
-Reading reviews for Dr. Jason Pirozzolo may also help new patients understand the practice experience.
+You can review Key West orthopedic services to see the available nonsurgical evaluation and treatment options, and reviews for Dr. Jason Pirozzolo can help you get a feel for the practice.

 When to Request Fracture Guidance

-If you have a possible fracture care Key West concern that is not an emergency, contact Key West Concierge Orthopedics to request an appointment.
-A focused evaluation can help determine whether imaging, immobilization, follow-up, or referral is the next step.
+If you need fracture care in Key West and it is not an emergency, contact Key West Concierge Orthopedics to request an appointment, or call (305) 707-8484.
+A focused evaluation can determine whether imaging, immobilization, follow-up, or a referral is the next step.

 Medically reviewed by